profsmith89/ctps/_sources/chap03.md

 print('G', '\u0047')
 ```

-For Unicode code points with encodings requiring more than four hexadecimal digits, like the cat-with-wry-smile emoji, which is codepoint `U+1F63C`, we must use the '`\U`' escape.
+For Unicode code points with encodings requiring more than four hexadecimal digits, like the cat-with-wry-smile emoji, which is codepoint `U+1F63C`, we must use the `'\U'` escape.
 It tells the Python interpreter to expect eight hexadecimal characters.

 ```{code-block} python
 ---